Banana Pro

 Q: How do I enable Bluetooth LE (Low Energy)?

 A: Bluetooth 4.0 includes LE support.
-Use BlueZ tools (bluetoothctl, hcitool lescan) or libraries like bluepy (Python) or noble (Node.js).
+Use BlueZ tools such as bluetoothctl and hcitool lescan, or libraries like bluepy for Python and noble for Node.js.

 Q: Can I boot from SATA instead of microSD?

-A: The bootloader (U-Boot) must still reside on microSD, but you can move the root filesystem to SATA for better I/O performance.
-See the Banana Pi resource page for SATA boot procedures (the process is identical for Banana Pro).
+A: The bootloader, U-Boot, must still live on microSD, but you can move the root filesystem to SATA for better I/O performance.
+See the Banana Pi resource page for SATA boot procedures.
+The process is identical for Banana Pro.

 Q: What is the GPIO pinout?